 “I made this tonight and LOVED it.
 It was beautiful and delicious….everything you’d want in an appetizer or salad course.”

 Next time you’re looking for an elegant appetizer that is easy to prepare, give these endive salad bites a try!

-Did you think combination of pungent blue cheese with juicy pear and endive lettuce was delicious?
+Did you think combination of pungent blue cheese with juicy fruit and endive lettuce was delicious?
 Leave a comment below and give it a review for others to see what you thought of this easy appetizer recipe.

 More Easy Holiday Appetizers:

 These small bites and dips are perfect for any Holiday appetizer spread and will go perfectly served alongside this recipe for Endive, Pear, and Walnut Appetizer.